bayupermadi/cis-audit-scripts/README.md

 * If you are running internet facing servers you will need to add more benchmarks.
 I may create new versions for that purpose.
 * These will not remediate the listed check.
 You will need to do the remediation steps.
 * This is NOT a catch-all.
 You will need to know YOUR environment and how these will impact YOU.

+You can use the attached pdf for this benchmark checking